xy-grainsynth/workshop/README.md

 6. suspend audio context upon definition and add start/stop button to control audio context in the GUI
    1. in main.js suspend audio context after initialization
    2. in gui.js add tweakpane button to suspend and resume the web audio context
+7. grains generator
-7. grains generator: how are the granulator work
+   1. grains are generated at every frame when the mouse is pressed
-   - example stub
+   2.
    - continue adding one effect and exposing the value to test it
 8. setting up a GUI to control the web audio context and expose the granular synth parameters
    - tweakpane library